albertkjoller/geometric-ml/dissipative-riemannian-mechanics/README.md

     conda create -n dims python=3.12 -y

-Then clone the repository and install it by:
+Then clone the repository and install it by running the following command within this folder:

     pip install .